RyanSUP/title-swap/README.md

 This Python3 script searches a .docx file for 'PLACEHOLDER' and replaces it with the provided job title and neatly stores the new document for future use.

+🚨 Currently, the job title (PLACEHOLDER) needs to be on its own line 🚨

 ## SETUP

 1) Create a 'dist' folder in this project directory.